sundarapandian-pw-maker/ai_application/SYSTEM_INFO.md

 **Every single compliance control is missing.** This is the most serious finding in this assessment:

-- **No legal review**: There is no confirmation that the system's use is lawful under applicable regulations (GDPR, EU AI Act, national law).
+- **No legal review**: There is no documented confirmation that continuous biometric monitoring of employees is lawful under GDPR, national employment law, or applicable transport/safety regulations.
-- **No DPIA**: A DPIA is legally mandatory under GDPR Article 35 given the combination of high-risk processing (profiling, special category data, children's data, automated decision-making).
+- **No DPIA**: A DPIA is legally mandatory under GDPR Article 35 given the combination of: biometric data, health data, criminal data, profiling, automated decisions, and employment context.
 Non-completion is an immediate regulatory violation.
-- **No bias testing**: Without bias testing, the system may be making discriminatory decisions in legal and employment contexts — creating both ethical harm and legal liability.
+- **No bias testing**: Computer Vision systems are well-documented to perform unequally across different demographic groups (particularly based on skin tone, age, gender).
+Without bias testing, the system may be systematically penalising certain driver groups — creating discrimination liability.
-- **No incident response**: There is no plan for what happens if the system produces harmful outputs, suffers a data breach, or is found to be non-compliant.
+- **No incident response**: There is no plan for what happens if the system malfunctions during a critical driving situation, produces a false positive that grounds a driver, or suffers a data breach exposing biometric records.
-- **No Vendor DPA**: A Data Processing Agreement with the vendor (AuditAI Corp) is legally required under GDPR Article 28.
-Without it, the organisation is in breach of its controller obligations.
+- **No Vendor DPA**: A Data Processing Agreement with AutoSafe Technologies is legally required under GDPR Article 28.
+Without it, the organisation is in breach of its data controller obligations and bears full liability for any data misuse by the vendor.

 ---